 The success of our County will be measured by the government's ability to grow the local economy.
 In 2012, the County launched the Economic Development Incentive (EDI) fund with an investment of \$50 million in conditional and conventional loans to attract and retain businesses.
-During the COVID-19 economic recovery, the County has administered \$20.1 million in for the Business Recovery Initiative, \$2 million for the Childcare Initiative, \$6.1 million for the Restaurant Resiliency Initiative, and other programs and outreach.
-The EDI secured Last Mile Centers for Amazon which will bring 800 jobs.
-So far, EDI funding has leveraged over \$1.24 billion in private investments and State economic development funds in the County cumulatively.
-The FY 2022 approved budget includes \$9 million from this fund to continue investing in the economy.
+Cumulatively, EDI funding has leveraged over \$1.27 billion in total project investment in the County.
+The FY 2023 approved budget includes \$14.0 million from this fund to continue investing in the economy.